menu

 Overview

-Hello Neighbours, an exhibition of new work by multi-disciplinary artist Gusty Ferro.
-Working across sculpture, video, sound and drawing, Ferro’s practice is an ongoing sculptural enquiry into the relationship between architecture, public space, and the body.
-Ferro considers their practice as a form of personal cartography, one that centres the ‘other’ as eyewitness to the shifting dynamics of control, negotiation, and desire that make up the fabric of urban space.
-Hello Neighbours is Ferro’s first solo exhibition in London.
+Working across sculpture, video, sound and drawing, Ferro’s practice is an ongoing spatial enquiry exploring the relationship between architecture, public space, and the body.
+Ferro considers their approach a form of personal cartography, one that centres the ‘anonymous other’ as an eyewitness to the shifting dynamics of control, negotiation, and desire that shape public space.

-In their making of artworks Ferro often employs gestural and intuitive making to create spaces, forms and images that are queered, uncomfortable and uncanny.
-Informed directly by their own lived experience of urban space and its materiality, Ferro’s work has a distinctive aesthetic that draws on post industrial, techno and punk sensibilities.
+Ferro often employs gestural and intuitive making to create forms and images that are ambiguous and that can feel queered and uncanny in their mimicry of things that are familiar or unsettling.
+Informed directly by their own lived experience of urban space and its materiality, Ferro’s work has a distinctive aesthetic that draws readily on post-industrial and punk sensibilities.

-Within Hello Neighbours, Ferro covers the gallery walls and floor with galvanised steel sheeting.
-Cut with small holes and gestural apertures, this sheeting is formally reminiscent off material used to protect windows in empty housing and prevent re-occupation.
-Ferro’s architectural intervention references the multiple homes boarded up in Thamesmead, an area of SE London where TACO! is situated that is currently undergoing redevelopment and significant changes to the demography of its communities.
+Ferro has covered the doorway, walls and floor of the gallery with galvanised steel sheeting.
+Some of this material is drilled with small holes, reminiscent of material used to protect windows in empty housing, to prevent vandalism, and re-occupation.
+Ferro’s architectural intervention references the multiple homes boarded up in Thamesmead, an area that is currently undergoing redevelopment with significant changes to its communities.

-Central to the exhibition are two large sculptures made from linear steel piping, bent and twisted to create sharp, angular gestural forms drawn in space.
-These sculptures are made from steel handrail, covered in part with black PVC wrap, anti climb paint, and black cable ties.
-These materials are used in the management of the public realm and encountered in the everyday interventions made by people negotiating and using space.
-Ferro has in the past placed their sculptures within public spaces to sit in dialogue with an environment.
-The materiality and patina of these sculptural objects evidences Ferro’s regular reusing of material, their cannibalising of sculpture, and their previous encounters.
+Central to the installation are two large linear sculptures combined with various elements including cobble stones, spiked chain used to delineate boundaries, and casts of detritus.
+Bent and twisted to create angular, gestural and animalistic forms, these sculptures are made from steel handrail, and covered in part with black PVC wrap, anti-climb paint, and cable ties.
+The materials used in these works are regularly used in the management of the public realm and encountered in everyday interventions by people negotiating and using public space.

 -§-

-An accompanying programme of events and published texts and broadcasts accompany the exhibition Hello Neighbours throughout its duration including: published pamphlets with texts by Laura Grace Ford and Hesse K, experimental music performances by the Electronic Audio Club, M.E.L.T, and Superphonics, and DIY radio workshops by the Shortwave Collective.
+An accompanying programme of events and published texts and broadcasts accompany the exhibition Hello Neighbours throughout its duration including a published and commissioned writing by Hesse K, experimental music performances by the Electronic Audio Club, M.E.L.T, and Subphonics, DIY radio workshops by the Shortwave Collective, and night of dub experiments by the Solidarity Sound System.

 -§-

 Gusty Ferro has been living and working as an artist between Brazil and the UK since 2016.
-They graduated in BA Visual Arts at Centro Universitário Belas Artes de São Paulo in 2011 and participated the fine arts roaming programme School of the Damned (2019)Ferro have exhibited extensively across the UK, Latin America and Europe, Including at Glasgow Sculpture Studios, SWG3 Gallery, Abingdon Studios (Blackpool), Palmer Gallery (London), Manchester Contemporary, and Galeria Pilar (Sao Paulo) Hello Neighbours at TACO! is their first solo project in London.
+They graduated in BA Visual Arts at Centro Universitário Belas Artes de São Paulo in 2011 and participated the fine arts roaming programme School of the Damned (2019)Ferro has exhibited extensively across the UK, Latin America and Europe, Including at Glasgow Sculpture Studios, SWG3 Gallery, Abingdon Studios (Blackpool), Palmer Gallery (London), Manchester Contemporary, and Centro Cultural São Paulo.
+Hello Neighbours at TACO! is their first solo project in London.
 Ferro will graduate from the Royal Academy Schools postgraduate programme in 2025.